Deploy Next.js to Netlify: SSR, ISR, and App Router Support

 npm run dev

-Netlify deploys directly from your Git repository.
+Netlify deploys from your Git repo, so make sure your code is pushed:

 git init